IUBLibTech/facet/README.md

 If you have questions about a particular part of the software, right-click on the field label or name and choose the ‘What is this?’ menu option to be taken to the PDF help documentation.

 FACET is best used with its procedures manual and formats document.
-For further information, please visit the FACET website at http://dlib.indiana.edu/projects/sounddirections/facet/index.shtml.
+For further information, see the documentation at https://github.com/IUBLibTech/facet/tree/main/docs and Sound Directions documents at https://hdl.handle.net/2022/29453

 If you have comments, questions, or feedback concerning FACET, please send an email to dlptech@indiana.edu.